MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/index.md

 title: Welcome to Microsoft Dynamics 365 Business Central
 description: Learn about capabilities and work scenarios in Business Central that helps companies manage their business, including finance, manufacturing, sales, shipping, project management, services, and more.
 author: edupont04
-ms.service: dynamics365-business-central
 ms.topic: landing-page
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.date: 04/01/2021
+ms.date: 09/29/2021
 ms.author: edupont
-ms.openlocfilehash: 342d58b58945f9d09da406723ea7dd6c86785482
+ms.openlocfilehash: 95f54be520c439984343fbe9413570dc18097db9
-ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
+ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
 ms.translationtype: HT
 ms.contentlocale: en-AU
-ms.lasthandoff: 03/31/2021
+ms.lasthandoff: 02/15/2022
-ms.locfileid: "5786281"
+ms.locfileid: "8138500"
 ---
 # <a name="welcome-to-prod_long"></a>Welcome to [!INCLUDE[prod_long](includes/prod_long.md)]

 [!INCLUDE[prod_short](includes/prod_short.md)] is a business management solution for small and mid-sized organizations that automates and streamlines business processes and helps you manage your business.
 Highly adaptable and rich with features, [!INCLUDE[prod_short](includes/prod_short.md)] enables companies to manage their business, including finance, manufacturing, sales, shipping, project management, services, and more.
 Companies can easily add functionality that is relevant to the region of operation, and that is customised to support even highly specialised industries.

 If you already have [!INCLUDE[prod_short](includes/prod_short.md)], then sign in at [https://businesscentral.dynamics.com](https://businesscentral.dynamics.com).
 Otherwise, [get the overview](https://dynamics.microsoft.com/business-central/overview/),  [take the guided tour](https://dynamics.microsoft.com/en-us/guidedtour/dynamics/business-central/1/1), and then [start a free trial](https://go.microsoft.com/fwlink/?linkid=847861).
+Check out the [quick start articles](quick-start-business-central.md) to help you get to know [!INCLUDE [prod_short](includes/prod_short.md)].
 For more information about onboarding to [!INCLUDE[prod_short](includes/prod_short.md)], see [Getting Ready for Doing Business](ui-get-ready-business.md).

 > [!TIP]
 > Did you land here from inside [!INCLUDE [prod_short](includes/prod_short.md)]?
 If you are not sure where to find what you are looking for, you can **filter by titles** in the navigation pane to the left, or you can use the **Search** field at the top of the browser window.